Forrest Gump: Accolades

 Forrest Gump won Best Picture, Best Actor in a Leading Role (Hanks had won the previous year for Philadelphia), Best Director, Best Visual Effects, Best Adapted Screenplay, and Best Film Editing at the 67th Academy Awards.
 The film was nominated for seven Golden Globe Awards, winning three of them: Best Actor – Motion Picture Drama, Best Director – Motion Picture, and Best Motion Picture – Drama.
 The film was also nominated for six Saturn Awards and won two for Best Fantasy Film and Best Supporting Actor (Film).

 In addition to the film's multiple awards and nominations, it has also been recognized by the American Film Institute on several of its lists.
 The film ranks 37th on 100 Years...100 Cheers, 71st on 100 Years...100 Movies, and 76th on 100 Years...100 Movies (10th Anniversary Edition).
 In addition, the quote "Mama always said life was like a box of chocolates.
 You never know what you're gonna get," was ranked 40th on 100 Years...100 Movie Quotes.
 The film also ranked at number 61 on Empires list of the 100 Greatest Movies of All Time.
+In 2006, Writers Guild of America West ranked its screenplay 89th in WGA's list of 101 Greatest Screenplays.

 In December 2011, Forrest Gump was selected for preservation in the Library of Congress' National Film Registry.
 The Registry said that the film was "honored for its technological innovations (the digital insertion of Gump seamlessly into vintage archival footage), its resonance within the culture that has elevated Gump (and what he represents in terms of American innocence) to the status of folk hero, and its attempt to engage both playfully and seriously with contentious aspects of the era's traumatic history."